mathesar-foundation/mathesar-wiki/docs/team/worklogs/kriti.md

 ## TODO

 ### Active
-- Prep for user call
+- Weekly meeting
-- Call with user
+- Orientation / onboarding meeting with Insperity
-- Prep for tomorrow's weekly meeting
+- 1:1 with Adam
 - Ongoing: lots of administrative and IT stuff for the org transition

 ### Backlog